keycube/k3-SSA/README.md

 - File -> [scripts/proj3d](scripts/proj3d.py)

 This script provides tools for projecting 3D points onto a 2D screen using either orthographic or perspective projection.
-It also includes visualization of a 3D cube in both 3D and 2D views, and calculations of the percentage of visible surface area and object coverage in the viewport.
+It also includes visualisation of a 3D cube in both 3D and 2D views, and calculations of the percentage of visible surface area and object coverage in the viewport.

 More information can be found using the following [link](https://skannai.medium.com/projecting-3d-points-into-a-2d-screen-58db65609f24).